Free-field approaches to boundary $\mathcal{W} \big[ \widehat{g} \big] (p,p') $ minimal models

 The free-field realizations of the disk one-point functions in diagonal models are

 The free-field realizations of that in charge-conjugate models are

 \

-\subsection{Disk two-point function calculations in some $\mathcal{W} \big[ \widehat{g} \big] (p,p')$ minimal models}
+\section{Disk two-point function calculations in some $\mathcal{W} \big[ \widehat{g} \big] (p,p')$ minimal models}

-In this subsection, we show detailed examples of calculating the modular $S$ matrices, fusion rules, and the disk two-point functions using with Cardy boundary states in some $\mathcal{W} \big[ \widehat{g} \big] (p,p')$ minimal models.
+In this subsection, we show detailed examples of calculations of the modular $S$ matrices, fusion rules, and the disk two-point functions with Cardy boundary states in some $\mathcal{W} \big[ \widehat{g} \big] (p,p')$ minimal models.
 Note that, not all choices of the free-field vertex operators provide us with physically admissible exponents, we need to verify our choice by hand.
 Also, in this work, we only calculate the contribution from each Ishibashi state, with the final summation omitted.

 \